 The past 40 years have seen the establishment of over 200 illegal Israeli settlements, housing nearly 500,000 settlers, within the Occupied Territories.
-The ‘separation barrier’ in the West Bank, construction of which was started in 2002, cuts deep into Palestinian land and, along with the “settler only” roads, cuts off many communities from water supplies, hospitals and their agricultural land.
+The ‘separation barrier’ in the West Bank, construction of which was started in 2002, cuts deep into Palestinian land and, along with the “settler-only” roads, cuts off many communities from water supplies, hospitals and their agricultural land.
 The residents face severe travel restrictions and for many, it is impossible to enter Jerusalem or to travel abroad.
-This treatment of the Palestinians, both within Israel and in the Occupied Territories, is widely recognised as a system akin to the Apartheid regime of South Africa.
+This treatment of the Palestinians, both within Israel and in the Occupied Territories, is widely recognized as a system akin to the Apartheid regime of South Africa.

 Palestinians are continually under attack from the Israeli occupying forces and are increasingly harassed by settlers, who attack farmers and steal their land.
 Collective punishments, such as prolonged curfews and house demolitions are frequently imposed.

 The Palestinians who remained in what is today the state of Israel, as non-Jewish members of a Jewish country, also face discrimination in all areas of Palestine and are considered to be second class citizens.